JaimeHyland/family_shopping_list_v1/README.md

 <!-- TOC --><a name="external-technical-and-learning-resources"></a>
 ### External technical and learning resources
-Naturally enough, have researched widely to find out how to implement a variety of features not explicitly included in Code Institute's learning materials, including several visits to the following sites (\*):
+Naturally enough, have researched widely to find out how to implement a variety of features not explicitly included in Code Institute's learning materials, including several visits to the following sites:
 - [w3schools.com](https://w3schools.com/)
 - [stackoverflow.com](https://stackoverflow.com/)
 - [freecodecamp.org](https://www.freecodecamp.org/)